Ankit0592/Masterbot/Report/report.md

 # Report

 ## Problem
-During development software engineers often face the issue of having to create and manage issues they face during development process.
-We have tried to harness the power of collaboration through our MasterBot which allows users to not only keep track of issues she is involved in but also find out issues and their users that are similar to the one she wants to create.
-Thirdly, it can also tell a user whether two issues are similar or not.<br>
+During development, software engineers often face the problem of having to create and manage issues/tasks.
+We have tried to harness the power of collaboration through our MasterBot which allows users to not only keep track of issues they are involved in but also find out users who have worked on similar issues to make the process of issue creation and assignment smarter.
+Thirdly, it can also tell a user whether duplicates of an issue exist or not.<br>
 <br>
 Suppose a developer gets a defect or bug while coding for which he has to raise an issue.
 It is inefficient to have the developer work on this issue if it is very similar to one that has already been solved by someone else.
 The developer should have the ability to assign this new issue to the person who solved the similar issue in the past as he can solve it much faster due to his prior experience.
 So rather than fixing the new issue our developer can get back to doing more productive things.
 This saves hours and therefore money for the team.<br>
 <br>
-On a similar note developers and testers should also have the ability to look up two duplicate issues.
-This helps in reducing redundancies in the issues tracked in a system(Jira) which reduces the team's productivity. <br>
+On a similar note, developers and testers should also have the ability to look up duplicate issues.
+This helps in reducing redundancies in the issues tracked in a system(Jira) which may otherwise reduce the team's productivity. <br>
 <br>
-Also when two or more members are working on the same issue and when one assignee changes the status of the issue, all other assignees should get a notification alerting them the change in status.
+Also, when two or more members are working on the same issue and when one assignee changes the status of the issue, all other assignees should get a notification alerting them the change in status.
 Emails, Email notifications and scrums are a cumbersome way to keep track of such assigned issues.
 They also take time to be triggered.
 A direct message should be triggered to all relevant user.
 This should happen instantly so the user does not need to keep checking back on the issue/emails to find its status. <br>
 <br>

 ## Features